 Click Here for tab for Brown Eyed Girl by Van Morrison

-This is one more for the electric guitarists out there, using the nicest sounding chimey clean tone you have, there is a lot of single note harmonized lines to keep your fingers busy on the fretboard here.
-While nothing is particularly challenging if you were looking for a song that can ease you into lead playing this is definitely a good one to learn.
+This is one more for the electric guitarists out there, using the nicest-sounding chimey clean tone you have.
+There are lots of single-note harmonized lines to keep your fingers busy on the fretboard here.
+While nothing is particularly challenging, if you were looking for a song that can ease you into lead-playing this is definitely a good one to learn.

-So this song wasn’t originally written by Elvis, it was first recorded and released in 1972 as a traditional ballad.
-However, it was really the Elvis Presley rendition released in the same year as a single that brought mass attention to the song, his version was written and recorded just a few weeks after the separation from his wife, Priscilla.
+This song wasn’t originally written by Elvis.
+It was actually first recorded and released in 1972 as a traditional ballad.
+However, it was really the Elvis Presley rendition released as a single in that same year that brought mass attention to the song.
+The King’s version was written and recorded just a few weeks after separating from his wife, Priscilla.

 You don’t have to get fancy with the strumming pattern here, just play whatever you feel is appropriate for the feel and pace of the song.
 The chords you’ll be playing are G, D/F sharp (remember you play that F sharp with your thumb on the low E string), Em7, C, and Am.

 Click Here for tab for Hallelujah by Leonard Cohen

 Although the Jeff Buckley version is a massively-popular rendition of this song, we’ve decided to go with the original, written and released by Leonard Cohen in 1984 as part of his album Various Positions.
 Following its appearance in the movie Shrek, the song enjoyed a resurgence in popularity, prompting over 300 artists to make their own renditions of the song.
 A true testament to its impactful nature.

 The first thing to note about this song is that it opens with some arpeggiated chords.
 That is to say, played one note at a time.
 But it’s at such a slow pace it should pose no technical challenge regardless of your skill level.
 After that, we’ll be playing some larger 4-string chords.

 Fallin’ by Alicia Keys